 Several studies have shown that dressing well boosts your performance and improves others' impression of you.
 It can also change the way you interact with others.

 Negative self-talk can lower your confidence levels.
 So, you may want to replace any negative thoughts with positive ones.
+Being thankful for what you have is a good start to thinking positive.

 Positive thoughts attract good things to you.
 And when good things come your way, you'll feel more confident.
 Your recovery is a huge step.
 Let nothing or no one tell you otherwise.